-Strawberries Romanoff are one of my best memories of working at Le Parisien Restaurant in Salt Lake City, and this is always a hit!
-And berries have less sugar than other fruits, so if you use the sweetener I recommend this is surprisingly low in carbs!
+Strawberries Romanoff are one of my best memories of working at Le Parisien Restaurant in Salt Lake City, and I’ve loved them for years!
+I make this for an amazing but easy dessert whenever I have fresh strawberries!

 When I keep noticing ripe juicy strawberries every time I go to the market, I start thinking about Strawberries Romanoff, a dessert that I learned to make in college when I worked at a French restaurant in Salt Lake called Le Parisien.
 The restaurant closed in 2001, but I have great memories of the place, and Strawberries Romanoff was one of their signature desserts.

-The restaurant served the strawberries with small bowls of sour cream and brown sugar for dipping, but through the years I developed a preference for whisking the brown sugar and sour cream together and mixing it with the cut strawberries.
-Now that I’m not eating much sugar, I make this with sour cream and Golden Monkfruit Sweetener (affiliate link) which is still really tasty!
+The restaurant served the strawberries with small bowls of sour cream and brown sugar for dipping, but through the years I developed a preference for whisking the brown sugar and sour cream together and mixing it with the cut strawberries!

 How to Make Strawberries Romanoff: